wierkstudio/envpress/README.md

 Parameters:

 - `encryption` - Define the encryption to use on the SMTP connection: `tls` (default) or `ssl`.
-- `from` - If present, force the from email address to a specified one.
-This setting overwrites `MAILER_FROM_ADDRESS`.
+- `from` - If present, force the from email address to a specified one, overwriting `MAILER_FROM_ADDRESS`.

 ## Credits